theborakompanioni/azure-docs.de-de/articles/active-directory/active-directory-branding-custom-signon-azure-portal.md

 <properties
-pageTitle="Anpassen Ihrer Anmeldeseite in der Azure Active Directory-Vorschau | Microsoft Azure" description="Erfahren Sie, wie Sie der Anmeldeseite ein Unternehmensbranding hinzufügen." services="active-directory" documentationCenter="" authors="curtand"
+pageTitle="Customize your sign-in page in the Azure Active Directory preview | Microsoft Azure" description="Learn how to add a company branding to the Azure sign-in page" services="active-directory" documentationCenter="" authors="curtand"